-Are you searching quality products that will offer you all that you are looking for without having to break the bank?
+Are you searching for quality products that will offer you all that you are looking for without having to break the bank?
 Then you should consider where the manufacturing facility of such products is located.
 While many companies keep moving abroad for cheap labor and production costs, it is better to choose 100% “Made in the USA” products when you are a resident in the US.
-This label evokes patriotism, bears an unspoken pledge of superior quality and reflects job security for millions of American workers.
+This label evokes patriotism, bears an unspoken pledge of superior quality, and reflects job security for millions of American workers.
 The Federal Trade Commission or FTC has defined “Made in the USA” as products that are entirely or virtually completely manufactured in the US.

 Why Should You Buy 100% “Made in the USA” Brands?

 - US manufacturing methods are far cleaner than those in many other nations.
 Often brands that are sold here may be actually made in other countries that use polluted processes.
 This is why when you buy 100% US manufactured products you are actually contributing to a greener and cleaner world.
 Safety standards for foreign-made goods are not known and they may be inferior.
 For instance, dangerous levels of lead have been used in making thousands of toys that are regularly exported to the US.
 So, every time you buy these toys from US manufacturers you can be sure that the country’s consumer protection laws are in place and the products conform to proper safety standards.

 - Inadequate worker safety, lack of minimum wages, and fewer pollution controls in various countries threaten free trade.
 These countries have produced goods which come at cheap prices no doubt, but in the process, they exploit their own citizens and pollute the environment.
 So, if you can buy 100% US-manufactured products you can hope to get higher standards.